elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/builder-pattern.md

 **Director** -- In example code: _Shop_

-- uses the Builder's multistep interface to build products
+- uses the Builder's multi-step interface to build products

-**Builder** -- _not used in JavaScript_
+**Builder** -- _JavaScript does not use it._

-- asserts a multi - step interface for the creation of a complex product
+- asserts a multi-step interface for the creation of a complex product

 **ConcreteBuilder** -- In example code: _CarBuilder_ and _TruckBuilder_ are two examples of code.

-- implements the Builder interface with multiple steps
+- Implements the Builder interface with multiple steps
-- maintains the product's integrity during the assembly process
+- Maintains the product's integrity during the assembly process
 - offers the ability to retrieve the newly created product

 **Products** -- In example code: _Car, Truck_

-- represents the complicated objects that must be assembled
+- represents the complicated objects that must get assembled

 <br />